Estimated reading time: 7 minutes

 - get only a crested gecko or a bearded dragon

-If you’re interested in getting a crested gecko you should definitely read more about why a crested gecko is a good pet and when it’s suitable for you.
+If you’re interested in getting a crested gecko, you should read more about why a crested gecko is a good pet and when it’s suitable for you.

-Bearded dragons can also make great pets as they’re easy to take care of, are fairly cheap to feed, and can be great for beginners.
-If you’re interested in bearded dragons you should definitely read this useful article.
+Bearded dragons can also make great pets as they’re easy to take care of, are relatively cheap to feed, and can be great for beginners.
+If you’re interested in bearded dragons, read this helpful article.

 Want to Learn More?